Particular/docs.particular.net/samples/azure-service-bus-netstandard/hierarchy-migration/sample.md

 ## Code walk-through

-This sample demonstrates how an endpoint can be "life" migrated from one topic to another:
+This sample demonstrates how an endpoint can be migrated live and without any downtime from one topic to another:

 * `Endpoint1` publishes `Event1` messages and subscribes to `Event2` messages.
 * `Endpoint2` subscribes to `Event1` messages and publishes `Event2` messages.